stanley-1/tp/docs/DeveloperGuide.md

 *MSS*

-1. User types in command to exit application
+1. User types in command to exit application.
-2. SociaLite closes
+2. SociaLite closes.

     Use case ends.